 Can painting be words?
 Can the philosophical be material?

-Artists and the Philosophers we Love International Symposium, June 2019, convened by Theorising Visual Art and Design Research group, School of Creative Arts, University of Hertfordshire and Writing Visual Culture Journal
+Artists, Designers, and the Philosophers we Love International Symposium, June 2019, convened by Theorising Visual Art and Design Research group, School of Creative Arts, University of Hertfordshire and Writing Visual Culture Journal

 Artists have long been interested in the field of philosophy; it has been subject to both fascination and scepticism.
 Artists are found quoting nuggets of philosophy as inspiration and as context for their work.
 For some, philosophers are names to conjure with, to add theoretical ballast to their perspectives, whereas for others philosophy is a vital of source of criticality, offering a new perspective on an individual's art and the context in which we find ourselves.
 For generations, artists have looked to philosophers of the Frankfurt School to understand the art-society-politics nexus and their role in it.
 Other artists, such as Joseph Kosuth, engage with the Analytic tradition: in Art After Philosophy (1969) Kosuth responds to AJ Ayer.
 Philosophy comprises one aspect of an art education at BA and MA levels, and for many, a Doctorate in Fine Art practice, requires a serious engagement with philosophy in addition to theory, history and other disciplines.